AiJared/DSA_in_python/README.md

 Check the file doubly_linked_list.py to see how this is implemented.

+<b>ii.
+Inserting after a certain specified node</b>

+A node can also be inserted after a given node in a doubly linked list.
+Below are the steps of inserting a node after a given node in a doubly linked list.

+- Create a new node with the given data
+- Set the <b>next</b> pointer of the new node to point to the next node of the given node.
+- Set the <b>previous</b> pointer of the new node to given node.
+- If the node of the given node id not None, update the <b>previous</b> pointer if that node to point to the new node.
+- Update the <b>next</b> pointer of the given node to point to the new node.

+Check out the implementation in Python in the file doubly_linked_list.py.

 ## Merge Sort Algorithm
 Let's take a look at how merge sort works conceptually by using arrays.